opensafely/documentation/docs/case-control-studies.md

     At present, only the [OpenSAFELY TPP backend](dataset-systmone.md) supports case-control studies.

-There are five steps to undertaking a [case-control study](https://en.wikipedia.org/wiki/Case%E2%80%93control_study) with OpenSAFELY:
+There are five steps to undertaking a [case-control study](https://en.wikipedia.org/wiki/Case%E2%80%93control_study) (or [matched cohort study](https://en.wikipedia.org/wiki/Nested_case%E2%80%93control_study)) with OpenSAFELY:

 1. Extract data for the cases
 2. Extract data for the potential controls